What this article covers:

 Create a bot User

-When you connect your favorite tools, the system will use your connectors to sync between them.
-These connectors will be designated as the source of any changes/comments synced.
-This means every action (creating a task, closing it, commenting, etc.) will have your name on it.
+When you connect your favorite tools, the system will use your tool accounts to sync between them.
+These accounts will be designated as the source of any changes/comments synced.
+This means every action (creating an item, closing it, commenting, etc.) will have your name on it.

 With a Bot User, you remove this confusion as the action owner becomes the neutral user.

-Creating a sync is quick and easy.
-After adding connectors for your favorite tools, you just need to choose the projects you want to connect and the sync starts automatically!
+Creating a flow is quick and easy.
+After adding your tool accounts, you just need to choose the blocks of work you want to connect and the flow starts automatically!